Private Jan de Vries, C.M.

 From 1998 to 2005 he served on the Board of Directors of the Juno Beach Centre Association; 2003-2004 the Advisory Board Veterans’ Affairs D-Day Commemoration Committee; 2004-2005 was Honorary Chairman of the Cpl Fred Tophan VC Fundraising Project; participated in the Royal Canadian Mint Commercial for the Victory Nickel for the Year of the Veteran 2005; was Parade Commander for the Veterans’ Parade in Apeldoorn for the 60th Anniversary of the end of the war in Europe and the Liberation of Holland; was the official Guest of Honour and opened the Canadian National Exhibition 19 August 2005.

-Jan was recognised by the Government of Canada for his volunteer service in 2001, and received the Special Citation Award from the City of Pickering ON in 2004.
+Jan was recognized by the Government of Canada for his volunteer service in 2001, and received the Special Citation Award from the City of Pickering ON in 2004.

 He was chosen to represent Canada and to be presented with the Légion d’honneur from President Chirac in Normandy in 2004.
 For his volunteer service Jan was awarded the Minister of Veterans’ Affairs Commendation in 2007 and that same year was inducted as a member of the Order of Canada.
 His name was submitted by The National Council of Veterans Associations, to the Olympic Committee and he was chosen to carry the torch in December 2009 in his hometown of Pickering for the 2010 Vancouver Winter Olympics